 Instagram Like Presets

 Instagram which is currently only available on Apple and Android platforms has been revolutionizing the finishing of photographs taken with mobile devices.
 These finishes are highly entertaining and mostly have an appealing vintage look which a number of folk like.
-Social media sites, especially Facebook, Twitter and Pinterest are becoming filled with photos edited in this fashion.
+Social media sites, especially Facebook, Twitter and Pinterest are becoming filled with photos edited in this fashion (thanks to Marketing Heaven).
 The DPB Instagram styled presets offer these kinds of finishes.
 No doubt there are other vintage presets to compare them with, but these are worth testing out.
 Here are examples of how the 19 presets can be used on a regular cell phone photograph which wasn’t edited to begin with.

 Ultimate Portrait and Essential Wedding Presets